 This is not a sustained trekking holiday, but a combination of shorter and relatively easy walks combined with two challenging classic 2-day routes, that are amongst the best treks in Oman.
 We will be following mountain tracks

-across sand, scree and bare rock, with sections of stepped pathway leading to ancient and sometimes abandoned villages.
+across sand, scree, and bare rock, with sections of the stepped pathway leading to ancient and sometimes abandoned villages.
 Walking for between 4 and 10 hours on 5 of the days, our route will take us into deep wadis and across airy

 7 days trekking ,3 nights hotels, 6 nights camping, ,

 Max altitude – 2600m,

 Join in Muscat

 Arrive in Muscat the transfer will be provided from Muscat Airport to the hotel.
 This transfer is normally morning time and a representative of our local guide will accompany the group on the 20-minute journey to the hotel.
 Majan Views package services begin with lunch at the hotel.
 After a few hours of rest and the chance to relax by the pool, or to walk to the nearby beach (there are many coffee shops to visit overlooking the sea), we will be ready to do some exploring.
 At around 2.30 we will have a trip briefing and then take a tour by coach of Muscat city.
 There will be a visit to the Sultan’s Palace followed by a walk along the corniche to explore Muttrah Souk, a great place to buy traditional items.
 We finish the day back at our hotel for an evening meal.
 Meals included: Lunch, dinner (L, D)

 Day 2.
 Drive and trek to Jabal Shams